Canon raises profit outlook as weak yen swells earnings

 Uber's revenue hits $6.5 billion in 2016, still has large loss

-For the business year to December 31 2013, the company, which relies on foreign markets for four-fifths of sales, lifted its operating profit forecast to 450 billion yenfrom 410 billion yen.
+For the business year to December 31 2013, the company, which relies on foreign markets for four-fifths of sales, lifted its operating profit forecast to 450 billion yen ($4.53 billion)from 410 billion yen.
 That compares with the average expectation of a 473 billion yen profit among 21 analysts surveyed by Thomson Reuters.

 As one of the first blue-chip Japanese corporations to report quarterly results, results from Canon, which is considered a leader in profitability in corporate Japan with its aggressive cost-cutting and high degree of factory automation, is often seen as a barometer for tech sector earnings.